 - Prepare the French fries according to the instructions on the package.
 Set aside.

 - Combine salt, pepper, cumin, vinegar, and soy sauce in a bowl.
 Add the beef sirloin strips and marinate for 10 minutes.

-- Heat 1 tablespoon of olive oil over medium high heat.
+- Heat 1 tablespoon of olive oil over high heat.
 Add the beef sirloin and cook for 2-3 minutes on each side until brown.

 - Add the red onion, tomatoes, aji amarillo paste, beef base, and garlic.
 Cook for 1-2 minutes until the tomatoes are tender.